temporalio/documentation/docs/dataconversion.md

 ## Payload Converter

-A Payload Converter serializes data, converting objects/values to bytes and back.
+A Payload Converter serializes data, converting objects or values to bytes and back.

 When you request a Workflow Execution through your Client and pass a data input, the input is deserialized using the default Data Converter that runs it through a set of Payload Converters.
 When your Workflow Execution starts, this data input is serialized and passed as input to your Workflow.